rajasg/asd_project/README.md

-# Network Analysis and Classification of ADHD using fMRIs
+# Network Analysis and Classification of ASD using fMRIs
 by Rajas Gupta and Vijay Sharma

 ## About this Project